Nictiz/Nictiz-R4-zib2024/documentation/Condition-Diagnosis-Symptom.md

 ```

-### 11. Healthprofessional ruled out the DD Bronchitus and made from the DD Pneumonia the diagnosis.
+### 11. Healthprofessional ruled out the DD Bronchitus and made from the DD Pneumonia the diagnosis

 ```mermaid
 flowchart TB